 These beasts, so the stories go, were brought back to the city by rich New York families who’d made some poor buying decisions while on vacation in Florida.
 Once they tired of their new pets – or at least, realised quite how big and hungry they were going to get – the owners would flush them down the toilet.
-This, at least, is the main explanation given for how so many people claim to have spotted the beasts in New York, a city for which the climate is far, far too cold for them.
+This, at least, is the main explanation given for how so many people claim to have spotted the reptiles in New York, a city for which the climate is far too cold for them.

 As with many urban legends, the story persists because it actually seems to have a grain of truth to it.
-We can’t verify the tales of posh brats flushing innocent baby gators down toilets – but sightings, some verified, some probably made up, have been a feature of the city’s newspapers since the 1930s.
+We can’t verify the tales of posh children flushing baby gators down toilets – but sightings, some verified, some probably made up, have been a feature of the city’s newspapers since the 1930s.

 According to the New York Times’ archives, the first sighting of a suspected sewer alligator was in 1932, when one was found lounging on the banks of the Bronx River.
 The next, and most famous, came three years later when two teenagers shovelling snow in East Harlem came across one nosing its way out of a manhole.
 The Times ran a penny dreadful-esque headline the next day: